 Thank you for your interest in becoming an OCRA Community Partner!
-To participate in the Community Partner initiative, please complete and submit the below application.
+To participate in the Community Partners initiative, please complete and submit the below application.
 Applications are accepted on a rolling basis.
-You can learn more about the Community Partner program by reading the benefits and responsibilities page.
+You can learn more about the Community Partner program by reading the benefits and responsibilities.

-For more information or if you have any questions about the process, please contact Sarah DeFeo at email@example.com.
+For more information or if you have any questions about the process, please contact Rachel Schwimmer at firstname.lastname@example.org.

 OCRA’s Community Partners (formerly called Partner Members) are outstanding grassroots, local and national organizations around the country who share a commitment to eradicate ovarian cancer through research, advocacy, support, education and awareness.
 OCRA is proud to work with our Community Partners in our fight against ovarian cancer.